What is off label promotion and marketing?

-Off-label marketing is the unlawful practice of a company marketing its pharmaceuticals or medical devices for uses that the Federal Drug Administration has not approved.
+Off-label promotion, also referred to as off label marketing, is the unlawful practice of a company marketing its pharmaceuticals or medical devices for uses that the Federal Drug Administration has not approved.

 Federal law requires drug companies and medical device companies to seek FDA approval of their products for specific uses by specific patient groups and in the case of pharmaceuticals, at specific dosages.
 This information is included in the informational materials for each drug and medical device.
 To get the FDA’s approval, the companies must provide data proving that their product is safe and effective for those specific uses.